 Van life itself offers you the chance to develop your resources, skills, and strengths to help you meet all of your emotional needs.

 It’s almost as if your van and your adventures become your teacher lighting the way ahead…

 Assessing your emotional needs

-If your emotional needs are unmet check out this hypnosis download
+If your emotional needs are unmet and you feel you need some extra help check out this hypnosis download

 For more info read about emotional and spiritual needs on Gav’s hypnotherapy site

 And for more about emotional needs and mental wellbeing check out two of our favourite books…